aricooperdavis/Huawei-TCX-Converter/README.md

 # Huawei TCX Converter
 A makeshift python tool that generates TCX files from Huawei HiTrack files.

+---

+This project is now archived.
+It has been succedded by [Hitrava](https://github.com/CTHRU/Hitrava) which performs the same job but better.

+---

 Users of Huawei Watches/Bands sync their fitness data with the Huawei Health App.
 It is [notoriously difficult](https://uk.community.huawei.com/software-17/huawei-health-integration-with-other-services-1198/index3.html) to get the data out of this app, but [through some cunning](https://forum.xda-developers.com/smartwatch/huawei-watch/huawei-watch-gt-export-data-health-t3874330) you can find `HiTrack` files which seem to contain some run data.
 This program allows you to take these files and generate `.TCX` files for use in your tracking app of choice (e.g. Strava).
 The outputted `.TCX` files will contain timestamped GPS, altitude, heart-rate, and cadence data where available.

 **N.B.
 Huawei have caught onto us, and you now need a rooted phone to be able to use this method.
 Instead, this program can also process json data produced on request from Huawei.
 See ["How to get motion data JSON"](https://github.com/aricooperdavis/Huawei-TCX-Converter#how-to-get-motion-data-json) for more info.**